tu2-atmanand/task-board-docs/docs/How_To/HowToUseGlobalSettings.md

 |---------------|---------------|
 | Toggle Button | ON            |

-This setting will help you to see the tast title inside the Task Item card without any metadata(properties) to get a clean view of your tasks.
+This setting will help you to see the task title inside the Task Item card without any metadata(properties) to get a clean view of your tasks.

 You can use this setting along with above two settings to get 4 different looks for your board.